LindorMabuya/Ass4_Software_Design_Principles/README.md

 # Ass4_Software_Design_Principles
-Showcasing OOP and Software Design Principles (Inheritance, Polymorphism, Encapsulation)
+Showcasing OOP and Software Design Principles with Inheritance, Polymorphism and Encapsulation.